Pennsylvania ranks third in states with most banned books

 “In Pennsylvania, we have seen a few districts get really deep into this issue.
 One of the places that started a lot of this energy was Central York,” said Friedman.
 “The list of books that needed to be banned (was) essentially a list to encourage inclusivity and diversity. ...
 They included a Sesame Street special on racism, and whole book series.
 (One book) about a black protagonist.”

-Neither Bentworth nor Connellsville Area school districts have met with requests to remove books from their districts.

-“We have a lot of avid readers, a lot of voracious readers, and we haven’t really had a call for anything on Banned Books Week,” said Connellsville superintendent Joseph Bradley.

-Most area schools are not celebrating Banned Books Week, which ends today, but Jefferson-Morgan High School students spent the week educating their peers on titles that have throughout history been labeled problematic.
+Last week, Jefferson-Morgan High School students spent time educating their peers on titles that have throughout history been labeled problematic.

 “Our student council has put a couple bulletin boards up around the school just to bring awareness to Banned Books Week,” said Michael Hildreth, district assistant principal.
 “If history tells us anything, if we go back to Mark Twain, Huckleberry Finn, sometimes when we start censoring what our students see, we’re really hindering their education.
 Our teachers do a really good job of explaining those concepts in those books in a way our community feels really empowers our kids.”